meh/reagent/README.md

   use Reagent.Behaviour

   def handle(conn) do
-    conn |> Socket.Stream.send!(conn |> Socket.Stream.recv!)
+    case conn |> Socket.Stream.recv! do
+      nil ->
+        :closed

+      data ->
-    conn |> Socket.close
+        conn |> Socket.Stream.send! data

+        handle(conn)
     end
   end
+end
 ```

-This is the implementation of a single-message echo server.
+This is a simple implementation of an echo server.

 To start it on port 8080 just run `Reagent.start Echo, port: 8080`.